Lemmings is PSPACE-complete: -Complete Instances

 Next we show that there are classes of levels of \LEM that are \PSPACE-hard.
-Due to Theorem~\ref{t1}, it comes as no surprise that such levels have exponentially many (or unlimited) available Builder skills.
+Due to Theorems~\ref{t1} and~\ref{t1b}, it comes as no surprise that such levels have exponentially many (or unlimited) available Builder and Basher skills.
+As a bonus, there is only one lemming per level.